Our school community is a place where we work together to answer God’s call to be a community of faith in Rottingdean, Brighton.

 Our small classes allow each pupil to be given the care and support that they need which reflects in our Ofsted reports.
 View our most recent report rated as Good here:

-As part of the children’s development we offer residential trips in Years 5 and Years 6 to Sayers Croft and Blackland’s Farm.
+As part of the children’s development we offer residential trips in Year 5 to Sayers Croft and Year 6 to Blackland’s Farm.

 Teaching children literacy and maths are important, but we also understand that working together is a big part of the skills needed for life after education.
 At Our Lady of Lourdes RC Primary School we promote teamwork and the helping of others.